Silicon Valley VCs are growing wary of on-demand delivery

 This year has seen high-profile failures, including U.S. meal delivery firm SpoonRocket, which went down in March, and PepperTap, an Indian grocery delivery service backed by Sequoia that folded in April.
 DoorDash, another of Moritz's investments, was able to close its latest venture funding round last March only by cutting the value of its share price by 16 percent, according to data from CB Insights.

 The entry of Uber last year into the delivery business with UberEats, for food, and UberRush, for packages, promises to make life more difficult for smaller start-ups.
-Established logistics companies including Amazon and DHL [DHL.UL] are also exploring local on-demand delivery.
+Established logistics companies including Amazon (AMZN.O) and DHL [DHL.UL] are also exploring local on-demand delivery.

 Sequoia has backed at least 14 local delivery firms, among them four in the United States, five in China and four in India.
 Sequoia did not respond to Reuters requests for a response to rising VC skepticism of delivery firms.